gwgundersen/anno/README.md

 ## Limitations

 Writing good user interfaces is hard and time-consuming, and I want to take notes, not maintain software.
-My goal is to build a UI to support 80% of my text-editing operations.
-What's time consuming?
-Things like...
+My goal is to build a UI to support the most time consuming text-editing operations such as...

-- ...when I update a document date, I want the filename date updated as well.
-- ...when I create an image, I don't want to remember the Markdown syntax for the caption, the width, and so forth.
+- ...previewing Markdown and MathJax updates as I write.
+- ...organizing my notes based on labels.
+- ...converting a note into a PDF for easy printing and sharing.
+- ...uploading images the correct Markdown format.
+- ...syncing the file date with the filename.

-That said, there is no support for things I just _occasionally_ do.
-For example:
+This also means that there is no support for things I just _occasionally_ do, such as...

-- No search.
-Use `grep`, etc.
+- ...searching.
+Use `grep`, `ack`, or your favorite text search tool.
-- No archive viewer.
-Just open the files with `sublime`, etc.
+- ...viewing the archive or trash.
+Use your OS's file manager.
-- No way to move files out of the archive or trash.
-Use Finder, etc.
+- ...moving files out of the archive.
+Use your OS's file manager.

 # Installation